Aleck Low and Wolfscote Hill

 Distance: 9 miles (14.5 km) in total

-Peak District Peaks Bagged: Aleck Low and Wolfscote Hill are on private land, but we got as close as we could
+Peak District Peaks Bagged: When we visited, Aleck Low and Wolfscote Hill were on private land, but we got as close as we could – you can access Wolfscote Hill via the Open Access Land however.

-Peak District Ethels Bagged: Aleck Low and Wolfscote Hill are on private land, but we got as close as we could
+Peak District Ethels Bagged: When we visited, Aleck Low and Wolfscote Hill were on private land, but we got as close as we could – you can access Wolfscote Hill via the Open Access Land however.

 Aleck Low and Wolfscote Hill Walking Route Map: